heathhenley/AOC/2024/README.md

 just implemented in ocaml - and IMO it's really nice, honestly should have done this one in ocaml first, I just like the string manipulation in python better

+EDIT2: Read about how others solved and implemented the backwards solution - if you start from the right and go left you can trim out way more possibilities and it runs way faster.

 ### Day 8
 This was a cool one - a little bit hard to parse the problem description to be honest - but it was finding the two locations (antinodes) that were along the